Joe Perry (American football): Early life

 Fletcher Joseph Perry was born in Stephens, Arkansas, and grew up in Los Angeles, California, after his family moved there during the Great Depression.
 He was a four-sport star at David Starr Jordan High School in Los Angeles.
+As a freshman on the varsity football team, he was named third-team All-City.
 Perry grew up admiring several African-American athletes at the University of California at Los Angeles (UCLA), including Jackie Robinson, who played football and baseball and ran track for the university.

 College career

-After being rejected by UCLA, Perry played football at Compton Junior College in 1944, and scored 22 touchdowns that season.
+After being rejected by UCLA, Perry played football at Compton Junior College in 1944, and scored a program record 22 touchdowns that season.
+He also competed on the track and field team, running the 100-yard dash in 9.7 seconds.

 Navy

-He was then recruited by UCLA, but declined, and enlisted in the Navy during World War II.
-He played football in the military for Naval Air Station Alameda.
+Perry was then recruited by UCLA, but declined, and enlisted in the Navy during World War II.
+He served as a coxswain in the Pacific until the end of the war, after which he was reassigned to Naval Air Station Alameda to assist in decommissioning ships.
+While serving in the Navy, Perry continued to play football and also pitched for the softball team.
 In an East vs. West college all-star game in January 1948, Perry scored on a four-yard run in the first quarter for the West, which also featured Bobby Layne of Texas and Jake Leicht of Oregon.